 A one time fee of $5 per semester is assessed for use of all Learning Resource Center facilities and workshops.
 These fees are attached to Preparatory courses, 100 and 200 level composition courses, 100 and 200 level math courses, and some 100 and 200 level social science classes.
 Fees are paid during the course registration process.

-A schedule of hours and individual tutors’ schedules is posted in the Learning Resource Center and on various campus bulletin boards during the 1st week of each semester.
-The Learning Resource Center also offers computer use and a variety of learning materials.
-Note: Tutoring is available only for MSC courses you are enrolled in.
+A schedule of hours and tutors is posted in the Learning Resource Center and on various campus bulletin boards during the 1st week of each semester.

 Khan Academy offers a large range of online videos explaining math concepts in detail.